 Project on Gender-Based Violence with Calatea

-From June 20th until June 23rd 2017, DEEP Germany led a new project for a total of 120 students in 10th-grader classrooms at German School Madrid, this time in collaboration with the association for socially engaging theatre, Calatea.
+From June 20th until June 23rd 2017, DEEP Germany led a new project for a total of 120 students in 10th-grader classrooms at German School Madrid, Spain in collaboration with the association for socially engaging theatre, Calatea.
 The students learned about Gender-Based Violence, its history, resistances, the relevance of feminism and how our everyday behaviors are related to these issues.
 The project ended with a theatre show by a group of youngsters coming from Madrid’s Ramiro de Maeztu School, representing their self-written play on sexual violence, as well as a debate among all participants.

 Training for the ‘Art of Resilience’